Pro-Russian Czech president faces liberal 'clash' in election

 In China last year, Zeman told his ally Russian President Vladimir Putin that journalists should be "liquidated".

-He was also caught on camera verbally threatening to kill a camerman at the Council of Europe headquarters in Strasbourg in October.
+He was also caught on camera verbally threatening to kill a cameraman at the Council of Europe headquarters in Strasbourg in October.

 Zeman has stayed out of all election debates, saying he did not want to attack his rivals.